carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ## Finding gene families

-In the previous episode, we annotated all of our genomes, so now we know the genes that each individual genome has.
-To build a pangenome we need to figure out which genes to compare between genomes.
+In the previous episode, we annotated all of our genomes, so now we know the genes that each individual genome has (and their protein sequences).
+To build a pangenome we
+need to figure out which genes to compare between genomes.
 For this, we need to build **gene families**, which are groups of homologous genes (i.e. genes with a common ancestor).
 Homology between genes is found through sequence similarity, and sequence similarity is measured by aligning the sequences and measuring the percentage of identity.

 > ## Pizza pangenomics
-> Do mozzarella cheese and parmesan cheese go in the same family?
+> Do Roma Tomatoes and Cherry Tomatoes go in the same family?
 >
 > If two genes of different species come from a gene in an ancestral species, they are **orthologs**.
 And if a gene
 > duplicates within a species, the two resulting genes are **paralogs**.
 Depending on your research questions you may want to have the